febo/eisodos/README.md

 * `processor.rs`: includes the processor for each instruction.

-The implementation across all different entrypoint's programs are as similar as possible.
-In most cases, the only different is on the type import, since each entrypoint defined its own `AccountInfo` type.
+The implementation across all different entrypoint's programs is as similar as possible.
+In most cases, the only differences are on the types import, since each entrypoint defined its own `AccountInfo` and/or `Pubkey` types.

 ## Evaluation